The SI unit of capacitance is Farad, named in honor of the English physicist and chemist Michael Faraday. The unit symbol for the farad is F.

 The energy stored in the magnetic ﬁeld of an electromagnetic system.

-A winding on either the stationary or the rotating part of a machine whose sole purpose is the production of the main electromagnetic ﬁeld of the machine.
+A winding on either the rotating or stationary part of a machine whose core function is to produce the main electromagnetic ﬁeld of the machine.

 The sum of the ﬂuxes linking the turns forming the coil.